git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 * The white lit pads are the white keys.
 * The gray lit pads are the black keys.
 * You get 4 octaves to play with
+* The 4th scene button (green) in the play mode activates additional controls in the first pad row.
+First pad toggles sustain.
+Second and third pad are pitch down/up and the following pads switch to different intensities of the modulation wheel.
+You can slide these modulation wheel pads to imitate a modulation wheel.

 ![Play Mode - Piano](Diagrams/Launchpad/play-mode-piano.png)